Uniformization of compact foliated spaces by surfaces of hyperbolic type: Laminated Ricci flow

 \subsection{The Ricci flow and the maximum principle}

-Let $\Lam$ be a compact lamination and $g_0$ a laminated metric on it.
+Let $(M,\Lam)$ be a compact lamination and $g_0$ a laminated metric on it.
 We can consider the ``normalized laminated Ricci flow'' as the evolution of the metric under the equation

 with initial condition $g(0)=g_0$; here $R$ is the scalar curvature of the leaves and $r$ is a constant (to be fixed conveniently).
-Let us denote by $R_0$ the curvature (in the leaf direction) of the metric $g_0$.
+Let us denote by $R_0$ the scalar curvature of the leaves with respect to the metric $g_0$.
 Since $M$ is compact the leaves are complete and moreover $R_0$, being a continuous function on $M$, is bounded.
 From this it is possible to conclude that there exists $\epsilon >0$ such that for each $t$ in a time interval $[0,\epsilon)$ there is a solution $g(t)$ to the Ricci flow equation; for $g(t)$ to be a solution to $(1)$ on $(M,\Lam)$ it has to vary continuously in the transverse direction, a fact that is essentially a consequence of the continuous dependence of the solution to $(3.1)$ with respect to the initial condition.
 We postpone the proof of these facts to Section 5 and now we establish some {a priori} bounds on the curvature function that can be deduced from the maximum principle and which are essential for the long time existence of solutions.

 It is easy to see that the curvature of a family of metrics $g(t)$ satisfying (1) evolves under the diffusion-reaction equation ~\cite{Ham2}:

 Here $\Delta$ denotes the Laplacian in the leaf direction (with respect to $g(t)$), i.e. we consider the above equation on each leaf.